tiberiuv/pgdog/plugins/README.md

 # PgDog plugins

-This directory contains (now and in the future) plugins that ship with PgDog and are built by original author(s) or the community.
+This directory contains plugins that ship with PgDog and are built by original author(s) or by the community.
 You can use these as-is or modify them to your needs.

 ## Plugins

-### `pgdog-routing`
+### `pgdog-example-plugin`

-The only plugin in here right now and the catch-all for routing traffic through PgDog.
-This plugin uses `pg_query.rs` (Rust bindings to `pg_query`) to parse queries using the PostgreSQL parser, and splits traffic between primary and replicas.
-This allows users of this plugin to deploy primaries and replicas in one PgDog configuration.
+Example plugin that can be used as reference by the community.
+It currently records when a write was made to a table and, for the next 5 seconds after the write, redirects all `SELECT` queries that touch table to the primary.

+It's a simple workaround for Postgres replica lag, if you're using batch writes.